ersin-demirtas/client-php/README.md

-# Polygon.io php api client
+# Polygon.io PHP API Client
 This repository is a fork of polygon-io/client-php, the original repository is not been maintained properly so decided to maintain my own version.
 Feel free to contribute.

 ## Installation guide